voxeet/comms-uikit-react/README.md

 ## Overview

-This UIKit is designed to help React developers reduce the complexity of building a Dolby.io video call application for the web.
+The Dolby.io Communications UIKit for React is designed to help React developers reduce the complexity of building a Dolby.io video call application for web.

-The package consists of four elements:
+The package consists of four basic elements:

-- Providers: These provide the integration with the [Dolby.io](https://dolby.io/) Communications APIs and associated state management.
+- Providers: The main components for initializing integration with [Dolby.io](https://dolby.io/) Communications APIs and state management.
-- Hooks: Functions that provide reusable, shared logic for video calling applications.
+- Hooks: Functions responsible for video call logic of video call applications.
-- UI components: Basic elements that cover popular UI patterns of web applications.
+- UI components: Components that cover the most popular patterns of video conferencing applications.
-- Video call components: UI components composed with hooks that provide widely used video call features.
+- Video call components: UI components with built-in logic for the most widely used video call features.

 > If you prefer to get started by reviewing a complete code sample of this guide, see [the example here](examples/example_App.js).